jch254/docker-node-terraform-aws/README.md

 			- terraform -chdir=infrastructure apply -auto-approve
 ```

-Configure the project to use the public image `jch254/docker-node-terraform-aws:24.x` (or another tag) as a custom image.
+Configure the project to use the public image `jch254/docker-node-terraform-aws:22.x` (or a digest‑pinned variant) as a custom image.

+Additional samples:

+* `buildspec-example.yml` – fuller workflow with conditional apply & caching
+* `buildspec-minimal.yml` – lean template useful for diagnosing environment problems

 ## Caching Tips